Anyone who has ever raised a puppy knows that training these adorable little monsters can be challenging.

 Still, you can start potty training your new puppy at eight to ten weeks old.
 Puppies should be let outside every few hours.

-When you head out the door with your pup, select a simple command, such as “go potty,” and repeat that word or phrase every time.
+When you head out the door with your pup, select a simple cue or command, such as “go potty,” and repeat that word or phrase every time.
 You can even combine potty training with leash training.

 Offer praise when your puppy follows through, and always have a treat or toy ready when you head back indoors.